Spyder-Academy/spyderacademy/content/education/openingrangebreakout/index.md

 +++
 author = "CashMoneyTrades"
-title = "How to Trade the Opening Range Breakout (ORB) Strategy" date = "2023-05-29T09:00:00" description = "Learn how to Trade the Opening Range Breakout (ORB) Strategy" course = "Trading Strategies"
+title = "How to Trade the Opening Range Breakout Strategy" date = "2023-05-29T09:00:00" description = "Learn how to Trade the Opening Range Breakout (ORB) Strategy" course = "Trading Strategies"